VachaLab/gorder-manual/src/uaorder_basics.md

   - No carbon atom is bonded to two double bonds simultaneously.
   - No triple bonds are present.
   - Terminal carbons are methyl groups, not methylidenes.
+  - Carbon-hydrogen bonds have a length of about 0.109 nm.

 ## Running the analysis